AdrianoCahete/Windows.Workspace/README.md

 - [Wormeyman SourceCode Font Install](https://gist.github.com/wormeyman/9041798)
 - [Check is User has privileges to run (Check is Admin)](https://blogs.technet.microsoft.com/heyscriptingguy/2011/05/11/check-for-admin-credentials-in-a-powershell-script/)

+## Aditional Config
+~~If you want to configure beyond that configuration, you can edit pshazz profile, concfg and PSProfile itself.
+I already created a shortcut who'll open that files (before install) in associated editor (for json and ps1 files).~~

+Isn't automatized yet, but you can edit alias, colors and all that pshazz using: ```pshazz edit monokaivs``` TO edit colors, you can edit concfg using:  ```concfg export``` edit than do ```concfg import```

+More info, at Components section above.

 ## TODO
 - ~~Check if PowerShell Window is running with admin privileges~~
+- ~~Check if anything is already installed and don't do it again~~
 - Backup PowerShell profile first
 - Incremental PowerShell Profile
 - Remove Scoop requirement for some components
-- Check if anything is already installed and don't do it again
+- Remove PSGet requiremet if PowerShell version is better or equal 5
 - Check ExecutionPolicy per User and per Process, separately
 - Install NodeJS
 - Install my required tools to work (from npm)